 Words serve as signposts while compering.
 They are to be used sparingly.
-As King Solomon wrote: “The more the words, the less the meaning, and how does that profit anyone?”
-Therefore, a simple, direct, dignified style with words that come from the heart yet stimulating thought would set the tone for the day.
+As King Solomon wrote: “The more the words, the less the meaning, and how does that profit anyone?”1 If words are used sparingly, many mistakes can be avoided by the compere.

-#1.
 Once at college, a friend of mine at the end of a debate competition announced that our Professor would share his valuable ideas on the topic.
 It was a tense moment.
 For my friend had not informed our Professor that he would be asked to speak.
 And the auditorium was packed to full capacity.
-Anyway, our Professor spoke well as he is a great speaker.
+Anyway, he spoke as he is a great speaker.
 But later he called my friend and advised him quite strongly never to

 Insight: Never surprise eminent people with off hand announcements that they’ll speak on the topic, that too in front of a packed audience.

 Example Mistake #2